A visit to the Panopticon

 Thousands of criminals and political prisoners were incarcerated here, hundreds were tortured and killed.
 Fidel Castro himself was imprisoned on the Isle of Youth for two years.
 It was during this time that he wrote the speech, now part of the mythology of the Cuban Revolution, that ends with the defiant phrase: La historia me absolverá (History will absolve me).
 Later, under his rule, the model prison served as a place of indefinite confinement for his political opponents.

-The prison has a further significance, beyond its role as a shrine of political resistance.
+For architectural historians the prison has a further significance, beyond its role as a shrine of political resistance.
 It has a special place in the history of surveillance, in the steadily advancing systems of observation and control that modern societies wield over their citizens.
 The building is one of only a few in the world—there are others in the US and the—that follow the plan devised by Jeremy Bentham in 1791 for a Panopticon, an edifice designed for the total surveillance of its inmates, be they prisoners, or patients, or factory workers.
 In Bentham’s day the idea was not a success: at the Millbank Penitentiary, a drastically modified version of Bentham’s design that once stood on the site of the present-day Tate Gallery, the prisoners rioted.
 It was only in the twentieth century that close approximations to the original Panopticon design were built.

+The buildings we found ourselves looking at on the Isle of Youth are a monument in the history of the Enlightenment.
 Long before the invention of finger-printing, ID cards, clock-punching, or closed-circuit television, Bentham’s vision was of a place where everything would be known, where no one could move without being seen.
 His original design shows a circular central hub, joined by walkways to up to eight subsidiary rotundas.
 These rotundas, six stories high, are like gigantic dovecotes—for creatures that cannot fly.
 Their inside walls are layered with shallow rooms, or cells, a hundred on each level.
 Inside each rotunda, rising from ground level in the dead centre of the building, is an isolated tower, like a miniature lighthouse, or the stamen of a lily.
 In Bentham’s original design there are no doors or windows.
 From the top of this tower the guards—or orderlies or overseers—are able to survey every prisoner, or patient or worker, while themselves remaining unobserved.

 For Bentham the idea of the panopticon was rational and benign.
 But the French philosopher Michel Foucault, two centuries later, saw it as a sinister Enlightenment project, herald of an age of scientific observation and control, a new constraint on human freedom.
 (The American historian Gertrude Himmelfarb had made the same point a decade previously.)
 In Foucault’s history of incarceration, Discipline and Punish, the design of the panopticon is a central motif.
 He calls it a “laboratory of power”.